 Hilina Pali Lookout, Hawai’i Volcanoes National Park

 Hilina, which immediately reminded me of Helena, seemed like it might be a name…but turns out it’s just a vocabulary word.
 In Hawaiian it means “struck (as by wind)” — which is appropriate, as the campsite was extremely windy.
-But hilina did help me discover Hilina’i on the SSA’s baby name list:
+But hilina did help me discover Hilina’i in the SSA’s baby name data:

 • 2013: unlisted